 Research and Scholarship

 The faculty in the Center for Bioethics and Social Justice are committed to research in a broad range of areas within bioethics.
 Below are recently funded projects that our faculty have been a part of.
-More information about current projects and other research is available on the MSU Bioethics Blog.
 Click the "project description" button for each project below to expand or collapse the project description and related publications.

 Active Projects